arthuston/flightdata/README.md

 ## Output

-Running the program writes CSV files to $PROJECT_DIR$./output Sample output is in [./sample-output](./sample-output)
+Running the program writes CSV files to ./output in the root project directory.
+Sample output is in [./sample-output](./sample-output)